werk85/grunt-json-minify/README.md

 # grunt-json-minify

 Grunt JSON minification task that does not concatinate the output.
-For concatination use `grunt-minjson`.
+For concatination use [grunt-minjson](https://github.com/shama/grunt-minjson).

-Note: This task is since version `0.4.0` only compatible with Grunt ~0.4.0.

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-json-minify`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js` gruntfile:

 ```javascript
 grunt.loadNpmTasks('grunt-json-minify');